A Detailed Guide on Control Variables: What, Why, and How

 Summary

-A control group doesn’t undergo the experimental treatment of interest, and its outcomes are compared with those of the experimental group.
-A control group usually has either no treatment, a standard treatment that’s already widely used, or a placebo (a fake treatment).
+A control group does not receive the experimental treatment.
+Instead, researchers compare their results to those of the group that did receive the treatment.
+Typically, a control group receives either no treatment, a standard treatment widely used, or a placebo (a sham treatment).

 FAQs